Renal hypoplasia

-The word renal comes from the Late Latin word renalis (“related to the kidneys”), from the Latin word renes (“kidneys”).
-The prefix hypo- comes from the Ancient Greek word ὑπο hupo (“under”).
-The suffix -plasia comes from the New Latin word plasia, from the Ancient Greek word πλάσις plásis (“molding, formation”).

 Classification

 Renal hypoplasia pertains to the reduction in the number of renal lobes.
-The classification of renal hypoplasia establishes four types, termed simple, oligomeganephronic, segmental and cortical.
+The classification of renal hypoplasia establishes four types, termed simple, oligomeganephronic, segmental, and cortical.

 Simple hypoplasia

-Simple hypoplasia is characterised by either one kidney weighing 50% or less of that of the normal, or the combined weight of both kidneys being less than 33% of that of the normal.
+Simple hypoplasia is characterized by either one kidney weighing 50% or less of that of the normal, or the combined weight of both kidneys being less than 33% of that of the normal.
 Often accompanied by hypertension.
 The number of lobules and calyces is reduced to five or fewer, compared to the usual ten or more.
-Enlargement of the nephrons isn’t present in this type, considering it’s associated with oligomeganephronia.
-Histology is normal.
+Enlargement of the nephrons is not present in this type, considering it is associated with oligomeganephronia.
+The histology is normal.
 Cysts or dysplasia are absent and apart from its decreased size, every other facet of the kidneys is unaffected.
 If unilateral, the contralateral kidney can undergo hypertrophy to compensate for the affected kidney, and renal function stays normal.
 If bilateral, progressive renal insufficiency is expected.

 Oligomeganephronia

-Oligomeganephronia or oligomeganephronic hypoplasia is a rare pediatric renal disease where the number of nephrons is reduced but is distinctly enlarged.
+Oligomeganephronia (or oligomeganephronic hypoplasia) is a rare pediatric renal disease where the number of nephrons is reduced but is distinctly enlarged.
 Tubules are also enlarged.
-This type of hypoplasia is more prevalent in males with a ratio of three to one and is caused by either renal-coloboma syndrome, branchiootorenal syndrome, acrorenal syndrome, or wolf-hirschhorn syndrome.
+This type of hypoplasia is more prevalent in males with a ratio of three-to-one and is caused by either renal-coloboma syndrome, branchiootorenal syndrome, acro renal syndrome, or wolf-hirschhorn syndrome.
 Both kidneys are affected symmetrically unless paired with unilateral agenesis, which is uncommon.
 Morphology is normal.
 The combined length of both kidneys is 80% or lower than a single normal kidney and the glomerular filtration rate is reduced to 30% of the normal.
 The number of renal lobes is reduced to five to six or occasionally as few as one or two.
 The number of nephrons per lobe is reduced as well.
 Malformations of the urinary tract and nephrosclerosis are absent and vesicoureteral reflux is insignificant.
 Unlike segmental hypoplasia, hypertension is rarely present in this type.
 The affected are generally born premature or small for their gestational age.
 Most cases are sporadic but some are inherited.
-It's been reported that the affected person can have a twin or sibling with the same condition.
-In the first few years of the patient's life, dehydration, polyuria and polydipsia are present, followed by hyperfiltration alongside proteinuria, with progressive renal failure to come after, its onset determined by the combined renal mass.
+It has been reported that the affected person can have a twin or sibling with the same condition.
+In the first few years of the affected individual's life, dehydration, polyuria and polydipsia are present, followed by hyperfiltration alongside proteinuria, with progressive renal failure to come after, its onset determined by the combined renal mass.
 The end-stage renal disease occurs between six months and seventeen years.